nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-ii/index.md

 But be careful.
 They do smell a lot.
 I haven't been on sports that much in my life, but I can tell you that my socks after a long workout don't even compare to that smell.
 We always have to come up with a practical solution in order to cover the smell when we're inviting friends home to enjoy some cheese.

 My least favorite Swiss desert is called "Gipfeli".
 It looks a lot like a croissant.
 But it's not!
-I think the people who brought the first croissant from Austria forgot to put butter, sugar and make it crispy.
+I think the people who brought the first croissant from France forgot to put butter, sugar and make it crispy.
 It's a terrible disappointment when you are craving something sweet.

 ![Untitled](images/sausages.png)